MorpheusNephew/special-system/README.md

 An application written in Go to get the quote of the day.
 The vision, if you will, for this application is to automatically be deployed to a Lambda function where it can be accessed via AWS API Gateway.
 I'm writing this in Go because I've been interested in using a language that I do not program in professionally.

-## Step 6: Create interface for getting the quote of the day (Current)
+## Step 6: Create interface for getting the quote of the day (Completed)

 This step consists of building a front-end using React with Typescript to get Quote of the Day from Paper Quotes and display it in quote kind of way.

+The project can be ran using the vs code task with the `Start Api and Client` label.
+Currently it isn't styled that'll be coming up in step 7.

 ## Step 5: Expose Quote of the Day as an API (Completed)